SentioProberDev/Examples-CSharp/README.md

 # Examples for controlling MPI SENTIO with C#

-A basic example for demonstrating how to remotely control SENTIO with TCP/Ip
+This archive contains two samples for demonstrating how to remotely control SENTIO from C#.

+## Sentio.BasicTcpIp: Direct TCP/Ip communication with SENTIO remote commands

+This example demonstrates the use of SENTIO's remote command API via basic TCP/Ip communication over a socket.

 ```csharp
 static void Main(string[] args)